We5ter/Scanners-Box/README.md

 - https://github.com/m3liot/shcheck (Just check security headers on a target website)
 - https://github.com/aipengjie/sensitivefilescan (A speed and awesome sensitive files scanner)
 - https://github.com/fnk0c/cangibrina (A fast and powerfull dashboard (admin) finder)
+- https://github.com/n4xh4ck5/CMSsc4n (Tool to identify if a domain is a CMS such as Wordpress, Moodle, Joomla)

 #### Special Scanners(Just for some special Components)